vlyubchich/tsar/README.md

 # Wishlist for lectures and examples
 - after GARMA, add about GAMLSS (see the example file on Chesapeake Bay)
 - make causality a separate lecture #10, add on diff-in-diff with cannabis example.
-- add example coverage calculations Lect 2 or ARIMA
+- add example coverage calculations Lect 2 or ARIMA, eventually move part of the material from l02 to a separate lecture on Model diagnostics and forecasting.
+B&D Ch.
+9
+Remember that all predictive inference is based on the assumptions that the relationships between the variables and their dynamics will be the same in the future.
 - add a lecture on panel data analysis
-- add that tsa::arimax is a transfer function, not ARIMAX model
 - add about ts bootstrap (sieve, block) in l07
+- appendix on synch of parametric trends
+- expand on wavelets, add example of acoustic data
+- appendix or lecture on changepoint analysis
+- GLM or another generalized model with classification example for fisheries or ecology.

 # To-dos